tusharsingh3/Virinchi/README.md

-# Virinchi Architects
+# Virinchi Architect

-A modern web application for Virinchi Architects, featuring a professional website with contact management system.
+A modern web application for Virinchi Architect, featuring a professional website with contact management system.

 ## Description

-Virinchi Architects is a full-stack web application built with Node.js, Express, and MongoDB.
+Virinchi Architect is a full-stack web application built with Node.js, Express, and MongoDB.
 The application provides a professional online presence for the architecture firm, including company information, services showcase, and a contact management system for client inquiries.

 ## Features